 - Connect to iCloud

-Make sure this is secure and close-at-hand.
+Make sure this is secure and close at hand.
 Ideally, use one that is connected to your Mac at all times using a Thunderbolt or USB cable.
-With Time Machine running, these back-ups will be automatic and every hour.
+With Time Machine running, these backups will be automatically performed every hour.